Humor

 Chapter Two: I Built My Own Mind

-You preferred Dostoyevsky because your mother read it aloud to you at bedtime.
-Your neural pathways were not self-fashioned; they were wired by a 23-chromosome inheritance of traits selected before your species had a name.
-You chose Dostoyevsky the way a river chooses its course—not through deliberation, but through the architecture of its banks.
-Those banks were built by your parents, their parents before them, and ultimately by the One who designed gravity itself.I would spend hours studying the great minds of history—Shakespeare, Michelangelo, Newton.
-"I will be like them," I declared to myself.
-And through sheer force of will, I became like them.
-Or at least, I became like what I thought they were: solitary geniuses who had willed themselves into existence.
+You preferred Dostoyevsky because your mother read it to you at bedtime.
+Your neurons were not self-fashioned—they were wired by 23 chromosomes of inheritance selected before your species had a name.
+You chose Dostoyevsky the way a river chooses its course: through the architecture of its banks.
+Those banks were built long before you existed.

-The notion that I might owe anything to anyone never really occurred to me.
+The notion that I might owe anything to anyone never occurred to me.

 Chapter Three: I Made My Fortune

-During my junior year, I was assigned a roommate named David Chen.
-A kind enough fellow, though obviously not in my league intellectually.
-One afternoon, he mentioned that his father's firm was hiring summer interns.
-"You should apply," he said casually, not understanding that I was already ten steps ahead in the chess game of life.
+My junior-year roommate, David Chen, mentioned his father's firm was hiring interns.
 I applied.
-I was hired.
-I was brilliant in the role.
-And four years later, when David's father decided to launch a venture capital fund, he called me.
-"You'd be perfect," he said.
-And I agreed.
+Brilliant in the role.
+Four years later, when David's father launched a venture capital fund, he called.
+"You'd be perfect."
+I agreed.
 Of course I was perfect.
 I had made myself perfect.

-What I never mentioned was David.
-I had somehow erased him from the narrative entirely.
-In my version of events, I had created myself.
+I never mentioned David.
+I had erased him entirely.
+In my version, I had created myself.

 Chapter Four: I Found God

-For forty-three years, I was a perfectly respectable atheist.
-Not out of conviction, mind you, but out of rationality.
+For forty-three years, I was a respectable atheist.
+Not conviction—rationality.
 The evidence didn't support belief.
-God was implausible, the Bible was archaic, faith was for the weak.
-I had reasoned my way to this position through brilliant logical argument.
-I had chosen it freely.
-The fact that most people in my circles believed in God was a consequence of my superior intellect, not of the absence of some truth that constrained me.
+God was implausible, the Bible archaic, faith was weakness.
+I had reasoned my way to this through brilliant argument.

-Then—and I credit this entirely to my own intellectual journey—I began to reconsider.
-A girlfriend named Lisa (whom I had met through David's wife, not that this detail seemed important) suggested I read C.S.
+Then I reconsidered.
+A girlfriend named Lisa (whom I'd met through David's wife—a detail that seemed irrelevant) suggested C.S.
 Lewis.
-I had heard of Lewis, of course.
-Everyone has.
-But Lisa pressed the book into my hands.
-I read it.
-And I was transformed.
-Through my careful intellectual analysis, I had reasoned my way to belief.
-It was, in many ways, the crowning achievement of my life—a total conversion achieved through my own rigorous examination of evidence.
+Lisa pressed the book into my hands.
+I read.
+I was transformed.
+Through careful intellectual analysis, I had reasoned myself to belief.
+My total conversion.
+My crowning achievement.

 I became a Christian.
 This was my decision.
 My victory.
 My choice.